Improve IA (information architecture) and search so that users can find what they need faster and easier.

 We interview ministries and gather user data to create a curated list of terms that help us understand:

-Vocabularies and thesauri can enhance the search experience as users do not have to type the exact words to get to the results.
+Vocabularies and thesauri can also enhance the search experience as users do not have to type the exact words to get to the results.

 When structures are clearly mapped, this enables ministries to evaluate content better as it’s easier to spot where everything is.